Teh-Lemon/Teh-Lemon.github.io/index.md

 I'm a programmer and game developer.
-I'm most confident in C# and I enjoy working on gameplay mechanics and game "feel".
+I'm most confident in C#.
+I enjoy working on gameplay mechanics and audiovisual feedback.
 Currently working on a 3D platformer in Unity.
 Check it out __[here](https://cuteplatformer.tehlemon.com/)__.

 __You can contact me at__